ScientificComputingCharite/hpc-intro/_episodes/16-transferring-files.md

 access the system, and can use the same public-key authentication mechanism.

 Avoid tranferring files directly through the frontend nodes of the cluster.
-Instead, just start an interactive job; once you have an interactive job, you can access your home directory from this node.
+Instead, just start an interactive job; once you have an interactive job, you can tranfer the file to your home directory through the node that your job runs.

 ```
-{{ site.local.prompt }} {{ site.remote.prompt }} srun -n 2 --pty bash
+{{ site.remote.prompt }} srun -n 2 --pty bash
 srun: job 6799379 queued and waiting for resources
 srun: job 6799379 has been allocated resources
 {{ site.remote.prompt_node }}